Michael and Mary Ann Herman

 In 1994, Michael closed the Main Folk Dance Camp, having become dismayed over perceived mismanagement, disrespect of primary-source dance teachers, record piracy, and the replacement of folk dances with novelty dances.
 At a new site in 1995, under the direction of folks from whom Michael had distanced himself, began Mainewoods Dance Camp.
 In 2002, the Mainewoods camp returned to the original Maine Folk Dance Camp site (the property had been sold and is now known as Camp Manasseh).

+Mary Ann remained involved with the Maine Folk Dance Camp and taught in various camps and workshops across the United States until her death in on March 24, 1992.
 Michael Herman died on Friday, May 10, 1996, in North Shore Hospital in Glen Cove, Long Island.
 He was 85 and had lived in Babylon, Long Island.

 Among the Herman's publications are